rogerpence/bun-headline-maker/README.md

 </script>

 <div class="m-4">
-    <p class="text-lg"><a class="underline underline-offset-2 decoration=1" href="https://bun.sh/">Bun's home page</a> has an interesting feature that displays an array of strings one at a time, with a teletype-like effect.
+    <p class="text-lg"><a class="underline underline-offset-2 decoration=1" href="https://bun.sh/">Bun's home
+    page</a> has an interesting feature that displays an array of strings one at a time, with a ticker-tape effect.
 This Svelte app shows a way to replicate that special effect.</p>

     <div class="text-3xl mt-5">
         <div>ASNA Monarch is a .NET migration suite that</div>